ycechungAI/cmd-ssg/README.md

 11. your tool should place all output into a ./dist folder by default

 Bonus:
+12. input can be deep within the files such as .\test\test2\

-## TODO NEXT  :
+## TODO & ONGOING  :
-12. adding -s stylesheet option
+13. adding -s stylesheet option
+14. parse a title from your input files
-13. making it easy on the eyes =)
+15. making it easy on the eyes =)  checkout my cmd-ssg -h